NewAge Inc. (NBEV) – Don’t Be So Quick to Call it Dead

 NewAge Inc. (NBEV) Analyst Forecasts

-NewAge Inc. is expected to release its quarterly report on 05/18/2021 and quarterly earnings per share for the current quarter are estimated at -$0.04 with sales reaching $81.02M over the same period.The EPS is expected to shrink by -345.10% this year, but quarterly earnings will post 6.40% year-over-year.
-Quarterly sales are estimated to grow 36.80% in year-over-year returns.
+NewAge Inc. is expected to release its quarterly report on 05/18/2021 and quarterly earnings per share for the current quarter are estimated at -$0.04 with sales reaching $90.4M over the same period.The EPS is expected to grow by 64.90% this year, but quarterly earnings will post 10.20% year-over-year.
+Quarterly sales are estimated to grow 52.60% in year-over-year returns.

 NewAge Inc. (NBEV) Insider Activity